Billi-Green/Ghost_ESP_B/docs/hugo docs/content/infrared/_index.md

 ---
 title: "Infrared"
-description: "Overview of GhostESP infrared capabilities"
+description: "Overview of GhostESP's infrared capabilities"
 weight: 30
 ---

 GhostESP lets you learn IR signals, store them on the SD card, and retransmit them using the onboard LED.
-Pick a topic below to dive into setup, workflows, and troubleshooting.

 ## Supported protocols